adaltas/node-masson/commons/mysql_server.coffee.md

               error = new Error data
               stream.end 'exit\n' unless exit
               exit = true
-        stream.on 'exit', ->
+        stream.on 'exit', =>
-          return next error if error
+          return callback error if error
-          if disallow_remote_root_login then return next null, modified
+          if disallow_remote_root_login then return callback null, modified
           # Note, "WITH GRANT OPTION" is required for root
           query = (query) -> "mysql -uroot -p#{password} -s -e \"#{query}\"" sql =
-          ctx.execute
+          @execute
             cmd: query """
             USE mysql;
             GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY '#{password}' WITH GRANT OPTION;